hyperloot/hyperloot.net/src/content.en.md

   ## With developers in mind

-  Easy and quick to integrate without changing your code.
+  Easy and quick to adopt without changing your code.
 Convert in-game items into crypto-protected assets.
 Join DAO and attract investments to develop your game

   </div>